 Each volcano creates its own specific eruption content.
-From a geophysical standpoint, it is likely that the hazard threshold would vary according to plume altitude, ash composition and mean particle size.
+Volcanic Ash is the most significant contaminant for flight operations, but gaseous emissions and chemicals need also to be considered.
+Additionally, lahar1, lava and pyroclastic flows can pose a threat to airport operations.
+From a scientific standpoint, it is likely that the hazard threshold for flight operations would vary according to plume altitude, ash composition and mean particle size.
 From an aviation standpoint, the duration of exposure of aircraft engines to ash and their thrust settings at the time of the encounter have a direct influence on the hazard threshold.

-In general the following hazardous substances can be identified:
+In general the following hazardous substances can be identified as having the most prominent effects on aircraft:

-- Dust/rock particles
+- ▶ Dust/rock particles

-- ► Glass particles
+- Glass particles

-- ► SO2 (Sulphur Dioxide)
+- ►SO2 (Sulphur Dioxide)

-- HCl (hydrochloric acid)
+- ►HC, (hydrochloric acid)

-In their gaseous form the latter two constituents of the volcanic ash cloud are thought not to cause significant harmful effects to aircraft.
-However, following the eruption oxidation and hydration of the SO2 forms H2SO4 (sulphuric acid) droplets which are quite a different matter.
+In their gaseous form the latter two constituents of the volcanic cloud are thought not to cause significant harmful effects to air- craft.
+However, following the eruption oxidation and hydration of the SO2 forms H2SO4 (sulphuric acid) droplets that are quite a different matter.
 The resulting ash/acid mix is highly corrosive and can cause damage to jet engines and pitting of windscreens.
-This may well present a long-term maintenance expense for aircraft operating regularly in airspace contaminated with even relatively low concentrations of such ash/acid.
+This, together with other chemical reactions, may well present a long-term maintenance expense for aircraft operating regularly in airspace contaminated with even relatively low concentrations of such ash/acid.